MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Details of Dataset Construction

 \subsection{Filtering Unrecallable Facts with GPT-J}

 We filter out any chain of facts which contain at least one fact that cannot be recalled by GPT-J. For each relation type, we manually define a question template as well as $8$ demonstration examples for in-context-learning.
 We use in-context-learning to ensure the model can capture the answer format from the context.
 Table~\ref{tab:recall_single_hop} shows an example of the prompt we use to recall facts of the relation \emph{developer} (\texttt{P178}).
+We include the question templates of all relations on {\ds} in Appendix~\ref{app:templates}.